8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20220901/content.md

 ![Screenshot of net worth via Personal Capital from January 2021 to August 2022 showing a steady rise until January 2021 where the value plateaus until the end of July 2022 before rising dramatically in comparison](/media/paycheck-to-paycheck/net-worth-202101-202208.png)

 I showed an image like the one above in the [June 15th, 2022 paycheck](/experiences/finances/paycheck-to-paycheck/20220615/).
-In that write up it was to illustrate the plateau I was experiencing and how the different charts could emotionally make me respond due to volatility.
+In that write up it was to illustrate the plateau I was experiencing and how the different charts could influence my response due to volatility.
 This time I'm showing it more as a way of illustrating a benefit to rebalancing (selling high and buying low) and buying what is down the farthest (through dollar cost averaging contributions and extra contributions, if possible).

 In 2022 I decided to stop contributing to the M1 Finance account, however, I'm planning on changing this up; see the [Closing out M1 Finance section](#closing-out-m1-finance).
 Meanwhile, every week for the past few weeks I've been [buying the dip](/experiences/finances/personal-budget/#spending-savings) in my primary taxable brokerage account and rebalancing the 401k from my previous employer; this is in addition to my regular contributions.